71 - Knowledge is Power

 "Knowledge is power."

-This isn't just about winning arguments or acing tests.
-It's about the fundamental ability to shape your own life and navigate the world with confidence and agency.
+- Knowledge is the fundamental ability to shape your own life and navigate the world with confidence

 The Three Types of Power Knowledge Gives You